renanr0cha/100-days-of-code/log.md

 **Today's Progress**: Began development of an SPA application with use of API to mark favorite Github users.

 **Thoughts:** Still wrapping my head around the concepts from yesterday, putting then to use and practicing.

+### Day 24: May 18, 2022

+**Today's Progress**: Working on update, load, delete functions and API access to Github-favorites.

+**Thoughts:** A lot of new concepts to learn, gotta practice and read about then a lot to internalize.